samuelgoodell/clock-weather-card-hui-icons/README.md

 ## Attribution

 This is a fork of the [Clock Weather Card](https://github.com/pkissling/clock-weather-card) by [Patrick Kissling](https://github.com/pkissling).
-I created this form to customize the icons and have a consistent style in my personal Home Assistant dashboards.
+I created this fork to customize the icons and have a consistent style in my personal Home Assistant dashboards.

 ## FAQ